hms-dbmi/picsure-dictionary-etl/README.md

 Expression evaluation rules:
 - Supported keys per expression entry: exactly, contains, regex (use one or more).
 - Two ways to define rules:
-  - Expressions (legacy): a flat array of entries combined with AND.
   - Expression_Groups (new): an array of groups; OR across groups, AND within each group.
 - node is optional for any entry:
   - If node is provided, we evaluate only that node (zero-based; negatives allowed, e.g., -1 is last node).
   - If node is omitted, the expression scans all nodes in the concept_path and evaluates true if any node matches.
 - Evaluation semantics:
   - If Expression_Groups is present and non-empty: the facet matches a concept if ANY group matches; each group requires ALL of its entries to match (OR-of-ANDs).
-  - Else if only Expressions are present: ALL entries must match (AND).
   - Within a single entry, all provided keys (exactly/contains/regex) must match the same node value.
 - Regex uses Java syntax; inline flags like (?i) are supported.
 Exactly/contains are literal string matches.
 - Out-of-bounds node indices or invalid regex cause that entry to evaluate to false.
 - Inheritance to children:
-  - Child facets inherit their parents' flat Expressions and are ANDed with them.
+  - Child facets inherit their parents' effective groups.
+Effective groups are formed as a cross-product: each parent group is AND-combined with each child group.
-  - When a child defines Expression_Groups, each group is implicitly ANDed with the inherited flat Expressions.
+  - If a parent has groups and a child defines no groups, the child inherits the parent groups as-is.
+If neither parent nor child has groups, no automatic mapping occurs.
-- If a facet contains no expressions or groups, it is not automatically mapped to any concept nodes (it is still created in the hierarchy).
+- If a facet contains no groups at any level (no Expression_Groups on it or any ancestor), it is not automatically mapped to any concept nodes (it is still created in the hierarchy).

 Alias handling in payload:
-- Facet name must be provided as Name (camelCase name is accepted as input alias).
-- Flat rules: Expressions can be provided as Expressions or expressions (aliases).
-Each entry uses keys exactly, contains, regex, and optional node.
+- Facet fields support camelCase aliases: Name/name, Display/display, Description/description.
-- OR groups: Expression_Groups is preferred; expressionGroups and ExpressionGroups are also accepted as aliases.
+- For grouped rules, Expression_Groups is preferred; expressionGroups and ExpressionGroups are also accepted as aliases.
-- Node index must be provided as node.
+- Each expression entry supports keys: exactly, contains, regex, and optional node.

 Pre-requisites for mapping:
 - dict.concept_node should already be populated (e.g., via the Dictionary Loader) so that concept_path values exist to evaluate.